Stone – the Nature of Time

 Stone unearthed holds the memory of time.
 Once part of another landscape with evidence of life replaced at the molecular level – the geology underpins the fragile layer of ecology on which we all exist.

 Twelve large ‘Memory Stones’ form a new arrival point to Tout Quarry Sculpture Park & Nature Reserve and the Wider Portland Quarries Nature Park; a network of abandoned and disused quarries that are packed full of wildlife, heritage, and industrial archaeology – in a collaboration between Portland Sculpture & Quarry Trust and Dorset Wildlife Trust.

-The work is the idea of artist Hannah Sofaer – MA (RCA) to connect the stones to audio visual recordings that she has made of artists work, Portland’s Quarry environment, people and skills of working with stone; informing layers of memory overlaid on the landscape and its geology.
+The work is by artist Hannah Sofaer – MA (RCA) who will connect the stones to audio-visual recordings that she has made of artists work, Portland’s Quarry environment, people and skills of working with stone; informing layers of memory overlaid on the landscape and its geology.

 The stones, installed by Ralph Stone who has a lifetime of experience of quarrying, with skills that go back to the time of Sir Christopher Wren, are aligned to the passage of the sun, Summer and Winter Solstice, Spring and Autumn Equinox, creating shadows up to 30 metres long, with views to the ecology, geology, art, architecture, archeology and quarrying history of the wider Portland Quarry landscape.

 - North West Stone-Looks back to World Heritage Coast.
 Aligns with Mid Summer Sunset over Golden Cap on 21st June.

 - West Stone-Looks back to Lyme Bay to the Triassic – Aligns with the sunset of the Spring and Autumn Equinox.

 - West South West – Looks across the Ocean to South America.
 Records the life in the ocean.